-Upgrading to WinSQL 11 from version 9 or older
+Upgrading to the latest version from version 9 or older

-This page does not apply if you're upgrading from version 10 to 11
+This page does not apply if you're upgrading from version 10 (or above) to the latest version.

-it has been designed to work with older versions.
-For example, you can install
+been designed to work concurrently with v9 or older.
+In other words, you can install

-both WinSQL 9 and WinSQL 11 on the same machine.
+both WinSQL 9 and the latest version on the same machine.

 An obvious question that comes in mind is why do you need both version?
 Consider using both versions if you are using one of the following features: